 The North Carolina Network Consortium (NCNC) is a diverse statewide consortium of providers, academic institutions, and patients whose mission is to address pressing questions related to the delivery of primary care health services and the management of primary care problems.
-Seven practice-based research networks have combined resources in forming the NCNC; they represent over 2100 providers in over 350 practices across the state, including all three primary care specialties (family medicine, internal medicine, and pediatrics) and strong representation of minority populations.
-The participating PBRNs include the North Carolina Family Medicine Research Network (NC-FM-RN), the Duke Primary Care Research Consortium (PCRC), the Eastern Carolina Association for Research and Education (E-CARE), the NC Multi-Site Adolescent Research Consortium for Health (NC MARCH), the Mecklenburg Area Partnership for Primary Care Research (MAPPR), the Robeson County Primary Care research Network (RCPCrN), and the North Carolina Child Health Network (NCCHRN).
-The participating academic institutions are the University of North Carolina at Chapel Hill (UNC-CH), Duke University, East Carolina School of Medicine, and Atrium Health.
+Five practice-based research networks have combined resources in forming the NCNC; they represent over 2100 providers in over 350 practices across the state, including all three primary care specialties (family medicine, internal medicine, and pediatrics) and strong representation of minority populations.
+The participating PBRNs include NCnet formed from the PBRNs founded at UNC, the Duke Primary Care Research Consortium (PCRC), the Eastern Carolina Association for Research and Education (E-CARE), the Mecklenburg Area Partnership for Primary Care Research (MAPPR), and the Mountain Area Health Education Center (MAHEC).
+The participating academic institutions are the University of North Carolina at Chapel Hill (UNC-CH), Duke University, East Carolina School of Medicine, MAHEC and Atrium Health.
 NCNC is co-directed by Katrina Donahue, MD, MPH and Jacquie Halladay, MD, MPH, of UNC’s Department of Family Medicine and the Sheps Center for Health Services Research.
 Erica Richman, PhD MSW is the network coordinator.